 Create a Support System

 Eating disorders can be isolating, but the holidays are a time to reconnect with loved ones.
 Lean on your support system.
 Share your concerns and feelings with those you trust and let them know how they can best support you during this time.
-Being specific on what kind of support you need (meal accountability, emotional support, etc.)
+Being specific on what kind of support you need (meal accountability, emotional support, limiting bathroom time, etc.)

 Practice Mindfulness